QuentinRa/blog.quentinra.dev/cyber/os/_vms/index.md

     * There are always problems, like you need to go deep into the settings, in order to set a lot of values, and cross-finger while praying that they are the right ones for your machine.
     * There are not "ready to sail", like if you want to create two machines, and send a ping from one to another, you can't because they have the same IP, you need to do some manual work, and that's a very bad UX.
     * There are a lot of nice features, when it works that is.
+    * In the settings
+      * you can enable copy-paste from the source to the VM <small>(enabled by default on VMWare)</small>
+      * you can create a shared folder between Windows/VM
 </div></div>

 > There is also [qemu](https://www.qemu.org/), mostly for Linux users.